mila-iqia/ResearchTemplate/README.md

 See [this introduction to the project](https://mila-iqia.github.io/ResearchTemplate/intro) for a detailed description of the context and motivations behind this project.

 🚧 Please note: This is a Work-in-Progress.
-The goal is to make a first release by the end of summer 2024. 🚧
+This will get better over time thanks to your feedback!

 ## Installation